Dark Waters (album)

 Dark Waters is the seventh studio album by the Dutch symphonic metal band Delain.
 It was released on 10 February 2023 via Napalm Records.

-It is the first studio album to feature Diana Leah on vocals and Ludovico Cioffi on bass guitar.
-The album also marks the return of original guitarist Ronald Landa and drummer Sander Zoer.
+It is the first studio album to feature Ludovico Cioffi on bass and Diana Leah on lead vocals.
+The album also marks the return of drummer Sander Zoer and original guitarist Ronald Landa.

 Background

 On 15 February 2021, it was announced that Delain's lineup had split up, and that it would be continuing with a new lineup that Westerholt stated would continue to "keep Delain alive", which consists of new and previous members.

 The band's new lineup was fully announced on the release of the first single, "The Quest and the Curse", on 9 August 2022, as well as announcing their new lead vocalist, Diana Leah.
 The second single, "Beneath", was released on 29 November 2022.
 Simultaneously on the same day of the single's release, the band announced the title of their upcoming seventh studio album, Dark Waters, with a release date of 10 February 2023.
 The third single, "Moth to a Flame", was released on 10 January 2023.